 • Enjoy a healthy atmosphere, inside and outside, on our beautiful mountain campus in autumn.

-The First Generation Southwest Symposium will be held on the campus of Northern Arizona University in the Du Bois Center.
-There are numerous options for lodging within 1 mile of the symposium; the list below is partial and meant to provide a general sense of the available options and pricing.
+The First Generation Southwest Symposium will be held on the campus of Northern Arizona University in the High Country Conference Center, adjacent to the Drury Inn & Suites.
+There are numerous options for lodging, please check the Flagstaff Convention & Visitors Bureau.

 The First Generation Southwest Symposium will be held in Flagstaff, AZ at Northern Arizona University’s du Bois Center.